-Figure 3-1: Principal of atomic clock operation
+Figure 3-1: Principle of atomic clock operation

 The two most commonly used figures of merit for atomic frequency standards are accuracy and stability.
 The accuracy of a clock denotes how close the measured frequency is to the correct frequency and is usually determined by the ability to precisely evaluate systematic shifts of the clock frequency.
 The instability characterizes how much the frequency changes over time.
 Those terms are nicely visualized in Figure 3-2 [3] comparing the temporal output of an oscillator with a marksman’s sequence of bullet holes on a target.